sunpy/ablog/docs/manual/ablog-commands.rst

   $ ablog start -h
   usage: ablog start [-h]

-  Start a new blog project with in less than 10 seconds.
-After answering a few questions, you will end up with a configuration file and sample pages.
+  Start a new blog project by answering a few questions.
+You will end up with a configuration file and sample pages.

   optional arguments:
     -h, --help  show this help message and exit

 .. _build: